Still looking for answers check out our

 - 6. What is the youngest age to trial for the U17 National Squad?

-You have to be at least 13 years old on the 31 December prior to competition.
+You have to be at least 13 years old and a maximum of 16 on the 31 December prior to competition.

 - 7. How good are the leagues?
 Will the standard be too high for me?